Displaying Loss Values on Tensorboard

 You can launch the tensorboard while your experiment is running or not.
 If you launch the tensorboard before running your experiment, it won't show any result at first.
 After running the experiment, it will save tensorboard event logs into the runs directory during the training.
 Afterward, you can refresh tensorboard page to see the current results.

 While you are launching the tensorboard, you need to pass the correct logs directory with --logdir parameter.
-You can either change your directory to Fed-BioMed's base directory or use the FEDBIOMED_DIR environment variable if you set it while you were installing Fed-BioMed.
+Once the path has been recovered using exp.tensorboard_results_path it can be given to the shell:

 Using Tensorboard